If you are sensing some foul smells around your household, your grow room might be the culprit.

 - It comes with a built-in flange that fits most inline or laminar air flow on the market

 - The base is made of good quality aluminum for better longevity

-- It features a reversible base and flange for longer usable life
+- It features a reversible base and flange for the longer usable life.

 - Some customers complained of difficulties in fitting this carbon filter

 3. Amagabeli 4 inch Carbon Filter Odor Control

 While the brand name may be strange to you, it is one of the highly rated carbon filters on the market.